Boot knives can be just as essential to any man’s everyday carry ensemble as a pocket knife.

 You will find that many of the manufactures will proudly state that their knife is full tang, but what does this mean?

-The handle is then affixed to the single piece of metal with two pins.
+The handle is then affixed to a single piece of metal with two pins.

-When researching boot knives, its fairly easy to just take a look at the handle of the knife to determine whether or not it has a full tang by simply looking for the metal extending through the handle grip.
+When researching boot knives, it’s fairly easy to take a look at the knife handle to determine whether or not it has a full tang by simply looking for the metal extending through the handle grip.